 What infrastructure changes need to take place before I can successfully upgrade my dental office technology?

 - DO make sure that your office’s infrastructure can withstand the upgrades you decide to have, such as new electrical wiring or adding more space to accommodate these changes.

 - DON’T assume that the upgrades will work in your office unless you are in a brand new office building.
-Ask an electrician.
+Consult an electrician if you're unsure.

 How do I engage my staff to ensure their comfort and ease in using the new equipment and talking about it to my patients?